hypower-org/physicloud/README.md

 For an example of how to construct a PhysiCloud instance, check out the [introductory example](https://github.com/hypower-org/physicloud/blob/master/test/physicloud/introductory_example.clj) source code.

+To include PhysiCloud into your clojure project, use the following:

+    [hypower-org/physicloud "0.1.1"]

 ---
 ### References